Dizziness and Neck Pain: 18 Solutions That Work

 This exercise also improves proprioception and spatial awareness, contributing to overall balance and stability.

-Nutritional strategies for cervical vertigo management
+Nutritional strategies for managing cervical dizziness

 Healthy diet